rilda-r/login-page/README.md

 # login-page
+#all three files are required to run the program
 # program to permit registered users login into a system
 #create a database and a table - 'employee_login'
 '''run the program'''